kitsudaiki/OpenHanami/.github/ISSUE_TEMPLATE/feature_request_issue_template.md

 ---
 name: feature-request template
 about: Use this template to request new features and enhancements
-labels: Feature, Documentation, Test
+labels: new Feature / improvement, Documentation, Test
 ---

-## Feature-request

 ### Description